Session Persistence

 <Accordion title="Under the hood">

-2. **`cognify_session`** — calls `cognee.add` and `cognee.cognify` on the extracted session data, writing the results into the graph under the `user_sessions_from_cache` node set.
+2. **`cognify_session`** — calls `cognee.add` and `cognee.cognify` on the extracted entries, writing the results into the graph under the `user_sessions_from_cache` node set.
+Only after both succeed does it advance that session's watermark.
+If cognify fails, the watermark is left untouched and the same entries are retried on the next run (add-level content-hash deduplication keeps the retry safe).

 </Accordion>